queezythegreat/arduino-cmake/README.rst

 ~~~~~~~~~~~~~~~~~

 Libraries are one of the more powerful features which the Arduino offers to users.
 Instead of rewriting code, people bundle their code in libraries and share them with others.
-The structure of libraries is very simple, which makes them easy to create.
+The structure of these libraries is very simple, which makes them easy to create.

-An Arduino library is any directory which contains a header named after the directory, simple.
+An Arduino library is **any directory which contains a header named after the directory**, simple.
 Any source files contained within that directory is part of the library.
 Here is a example of library a called ExampleLib::

     ExampleLib/